Skip to main content

 Bio

-Samantha Bates, Ph.D., LISW-S is a licensed independent social worker with more than eight years of experience working with socially vulnerable youth in various settings including schools, communities, afterschool programs, and sport.
-Her research focuses on equity-minded positive youth development and seeks to draw attention to patterns of inequity in youth outcomes.
-This work includes exploring how to leverage sport as a context for social-emotional learning, identifying evidence-based and culturally responsive mental health interventions, and examining how adults in youth-serving organizations become race-conscious and aware of the social and historical context of exclusionary practices in education.
+Samantha Bates, Ph.D., LISW-S, is a licensed independent social worker with more than 10 years of experience working with socially vulnerable youth in various settings, including schools, communities, afterschool programs, and sport.
+Her research focuses on positive youth development.
+This work includes exploring how to leverage sport as a context for social-emotional learning, identifying evidence-based and culturally responsive mental health interventions, and harnessing the power of education to transform youth outcomes.

 Education